JonathanHarper/fractal-explorer/README.md

 # Fractal Explorer

+This was done as part of a University assignment.

 ### INSTRUCTIONS

 	1. Clicking on the main panel (containing the Mandelbrot set/Burning Ship fractal) causes the Julia set to be freezed in place until the user clicks again on the main panel.